Location: Bell Tower Building, Room 1595

 The University Math and Writing Center is currently located in Bell Tower 1512.
 A move to the Library is planned for the Spring 2008 Semester.
 Please check the display at the Center or contact Juliette Cook at (805) 437-8409 for current schedules and other information.

 At the Math Center, the process is collaborative.
 Tutors work with students to encourage effective, independent learning, and to further knowledge and understanding during their education at CSU Channel Islands.
 Math tutors are available to accommodate students’ needs, whether one desires help completing homework, studying for a test, or just understanding a concept.
 They are able to consult in virtually every math course offered on this campus, and their specialties are posted in front of the lab.

-The University Writing Center is currently located in BT 1512, but look for us in spring 2008 in the north wing of the Broome Library of the second floor.
+The University Writing and Multiliteracy Center is currently located in BT 1512, but look for us in spring 2008 in the north wing of the Broome Library of the second floor.
 Our mission is to support all members of the CSUCI community with their writing at any stage of the composing process.
 Our trained peer writing consultants can assist students with academic projects, helping them to understand and brainstorm their paper assignments, organize their essays based on a thoughtfully constructed main idea, develop and document their ideas, and learn to polish and edit their own papers.
 We offer a learning resource, not an editing service.
 Students are also welcome to bring in other types of written work, such as résumés and letters of application.
 The Writing Center’s services are free of charge.
 The Center is open Monday through Thursday from 9:00 a.m. to 7:00 p.m. and Friday from 9:00 - 2:00 p.m..
 For an appointment or more information please call 437-8409.